 A person reacting to a bear charging them will likely experience the same sensations.

-It’s no wonder so many people experiencing panic attacks wonder, “Can you die from a panic attack?”
+It’s no wonder so many people experiencing panic attacks wonder whether they can die from a panic attack.

 How long can a panic attack last?

 Panic attacks tend to peak within about ten minutes.
-They may go on as long as thirty, but rarely longer than that.
+They may go on for as long as thirty minutes, but rarely longer than that.